rohshayy/script-sentry-forensic-ai/README.md

 ### **Biometric Authentication via Deep Latent Representation and Multi-Anchor Enrollment**

 ## **Executive Summary**
 Script-Sentry is a high-security Biometric Engine designed to distinguish between authentic human handwriting and high-quality forgeries.
-While traditional OCR (Optical Character Recognition) focuses on *character classification*, Script-Sentry analyzes **Stylometry**—the mathematical "DNA" of stroke patterns.
+While traditional OCR (Optical Character Recognition) focuses on *character classification*, Script-Sentry analyzes **Stylometry**;the mathematical "DNA" of stroke patterns.
 By mapping handwriting into a deep latent space, the system can identify the biological "jitter" and unique stylistic signatures of an individual user.

 ---